liweinan/liweinan.github.io/_posts/2017-03-06-an-introduction-to-visual-paradigm.md

 ![VP Features]({{ site.url }}/assets/2017-03-06-vp-features.png)

+As the diagram shown above, you can see there are a lot of features provided by the tool.
 I use this tool mainly for its reversing engineering capabilities to generate UML class diagrams and sequence diagrams from _Java_ or _C++_ codes.
 As you can see in the following diagram, _VP_ can generate _UML 2 Class Diagram_ directly from _Java Class File_:

 ![VP Reverse Class]({{ site.url }}/assets/2017-03-06-vp-reverse-class.png)